JuliaAnten/Read-A-Lot/DESIGN.md

 	- placeBooks --> needs 5
 		assigns values to answers and sets them to their views.
 	- onAnswerClicked
-		cheks which answer button is clicked
+		checks which answer button is clicked
 	- checkAnswer
 		adds 1 to streak if correct, else streak back to zero
 	- changeButtons
 		changes color of answer buttons (red and green) and makes next button visible
 	- onNextClicked
-		calls booksearch again, takes care of new question
+		calls bookSearch again, takes care of new question
 	- checkHighScore
 		if wrong answer, check is streak was longer than current high scores and change high scores if so
 3. Sends request to 4 and filters the search results